ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

             This prevents disclosing information to an attacker that has manipulated the ciphertext.
         *   Some key-encapsulation algorithms are probablistic, and cannot guarantee that decapsulation will result in an identical key value.

-        It is strongly recommended that application uses the output key in a way that will confirm that the derived keys are identical.
+        It is strongly recommended that the application uses the output key in a way that will confirm that the derived keys are identical.

     .. admonition:: Implementation note